jovotech/jovo-framework/docs/07_advanced/README.md

 For the `dev` stage, an AWS Lambda ARN is used as `endpoint`.
 Additionally to a different `skillId`, the `company` profile is used for deployment to the Amazon Developer Portal.
 Also, this stage specifies a new `db` config that differs from the default FileDB and uses a table name referenced in the environment variables in Lambda: `${process.env.TABLE_NAME}`.

+You can find even more examples in our [knowledge base article](../knowledge-base/staging-examples.md).

 ## Plugins

 Plugins allow you to easily extend the Jovo Framework without having to mess with its core code and architecture.